ALCHElVlY/cod-squad-bot/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
 name: Ask A Question
-about: Ask general questions regarding Squad Bot
+about: Ask general questions about this project
 title: ''
 labels: question
 assignees: ALCHElVlY